 As activities at Woomera and Maralinga increased, the

 British Ministry of Defence routinely used British

 charter airlines to supplement the military courier services between

 These appear to have been ad hoc charters at first, operated by

-Dan-Air, Skyways and Britavia, before a formal long-term contract was
+Dan-Air, Skyways and Britavia, before a decision was made in 1955 to

-and Adelaide carrying Ministry freight and security-clearance approved
+and Adelaide carrying Britih Ministry of Defence and Ministry of Supply